ariel17/ariel17.github.io/_posts/2018-09-16-lessons-learned.md

 * **If something goes wrong, just rollback:** on production deployments, downtime is the most important metric to observe.
-When things doesn't go as expected the is no time to guess what's going on; just put back the previous known working version.
+When things doesn't go as expected there is no time to guess what's going on; just put back the previous known working version.
 You can found and fix the bug later, with patience and no hurries.